Key points

 Many NSW buildings were not designed to withstand extreme heat.
 As a result, air-conditioning systems are used in most buildings to control temperature.
 This puts a large demand on electricity grids to supply enough power, and can even lead to power failures such as the 2017 heatwave power failures across NSW, Queensland and South Australia.
 Increased energy use results in higher costs, and also contributes to climate change as greenhouse gases are released when non-renewable energy sources are used.

 Buildings are designed to meet certain standards for occupants.
 This includes their ability to maintain safe and comfortable temperatures.
-Dwellings designed on past and current climate data are likely to be compliant with these standards now, but may not be able to maintain safe and comfortable temperatures when exposed to increased temperatures of future climates.
+Dwellings designed on past and current climate data may comply with these standards now, but may not be able to maintain safe and comfortable temperatures when exposed to increased temperatures of future climates.

 Power failures can affect businesses and cause financial losses.
 During heatwaves, power failures disrupt cooling systems, putting people at risk of heat-related injury and death.